organic-penguin/OfficialMemorandumMaker/README.md

 ##### Current Issues

 * Formatting of the navigation bar on mobile devices
+* CTRL + P for PDF's has issue in Chrome, PDF view print button works
 * ~~Generation of PDF's on mobile devices causes issues with the aspect ratio and stretches out the PDF~~ *7 April 2020*